Technologicat/unpythonic/doc/repl.md

 **As usual, [the legends](http://www.flownet.com/gat/jpl-lisp.html) are exaggerated.**

 Making full use of hot-patching requires foresight, adhering to a particular programming style.
 Some elements of this style may be considered [antipatterns](https://en.wikipedia.org/wiki/Anti-pattern) in programs that are not designed for hot-patching.
 An example is to save important data in global variables, so that it can later be accessed from the REPL, instead of keeping as much as possible in the locals of a function.
 Hot-patching and [FP](https://en.wikipedia.org/wiki/Functional_programming)-ness are opposing goals.
+For hot-patching (and its cousin, live programming), [*local state is poison*](https://awelonblue.wordpress.com/2012/10/21/local-state-is-poison/).

 - **It is possible to reload arbitrary modules.**
   - Just use `importlib.reload`.